To set this Shortcut up, you’ll need a Dropbox account and an API Key for your Notion account, which you can create here.

 When you open the Shortcut for the first time, you’ll be prompted to set it up on this screen -

-Enter your internal integration token and the ID of your database in the Value column.
+Enter your API Key and the ID of your database in the Value column.

 You can stop the Shortcut from asking you if you want to tag and favourite your fits by changing “Yes” to “No”, next to Use Tags? and Use Favourites?

 If you’re using your own database and the names of the properties in that database aren’t the same as mine, you can enter the property’s names next to Title Property Name, Photo Property Name, Tags Property Name and Favourite Property Name (the “Property Name” bit of the key’s label might not be visible”.

 Next, if you want to be able to run the Shortcut easily, tap the down arrow next to the Shortcut’s name and choose Add To Home Screen -